Dre Campbell Farm

 Wear gloves and drop them into a bucket of soapy water.
 You can also step on them.

-Regularly removing nymphs and adults can lower local populations.
+Killing the nymphs and adults you find can help reduce their numbers around your property.
 This is especially helpful in small yards and gardens.

 7. Neem Oil